Research Consortium Opportunities, Collaborative Awards

 - Promoting un-meetings as self-organizing events to bring together potential partners

-As an initial example, NCATS has supported several initiatives and launched Collaborative Innovation Awards designed to stimulate team-based research collaborations across the CTSA Program network.
+As an initial example, NCATS has supported several initiatives and launched Collaborative Innovation Awards designed to stimulate team-based research collaborations across the CTSA Program consortium.
 Through a variety of projects, the CTSA Program hubs strive to leverage expertise across institutions to overcome translational science roadblocks.
-These funded projects and dissemination of their results may provide additional opportunities for collaboration across the CTSA Program network and with external partners.
+These funded projects and dissemination of their results may provide additional opportunities for collaboration across the CTSA Program consortium and with external partners.

 Trial Innovation Network

 The Trial Innovation Network is a collaborative national network that focuses on operational innovation, excellence and collaboration.

 This program allows three or more CTSA Program hubs to work together to develop, demonstrate and disseminate innovative, experimental approaches to overcoming translational science roadblocks.

 These supplements allow investigators from two or more CTSA Program hubs to form collaborations to implement, assess, and/or disseminate discoveries in methods, approaches, education and training in clinical and translational science.

 SMART IRB is a platform designed to ease common challenges associated with initiating multisite research and to provide a roadmap for institutions to implement the NIH Single IRB Review policy.